runpod/docs/docs/sdks/python/overview.md

 Using virtual environments for Python project development is highly recommended.
 Virtual environments allow you to manage dependencies for different projects separately, avoiding conflicts between project requirements.

-It's recommend to use virtual environments when developing Python projects.

-To get started, install setup a virtual environment then install the SDK library.
+To get started, install setup a virtual environment then install the RunPod SDK library.

 <Tabs>
   <TabItem value="macos" label="macOS" default>